trdroid/Bootstrap-Examples/GridSystem/README.md

 each row could contain up to 12 columns only.

 The column widths depend on the size of the screen they are displayed on.
-As the columns resize themselves dynamically based on the screen they are displayed on, including resized windows, Bootstrap's grid system qualifies to offer a responsive design.
+As the columns resize themselves dynamically based on the screen (including resized windows) they are displayed on, Bootstrap's grid system qualifies to offer a responsive design.

+It is recommended to place all the rows and columns inside a container to ensure proper alignment and padding.

+Bootstrap offers two types of containers classes
+1. container, which creates a fixed-width container
+2. container-fluid, which creats a full-width fluid container

-After defining the rows and columns for a screen, HTML elements at desired locations.
+After defining the rows and columns for a screen, HTML elements can be placed at desired locations.
 This helps in creating various types of layouts.